A : Click here for default coverage that you will receive if you don’t make an election before the applicable deadline.

 Q: What is the age limit for care recipients?

 A: For center care, age limits will vary by location.
-Most centers can serve children from 6 weeks to 6 years of age; some serve children through age 12.
+Most centers can serve children from six weeks to six years of age; some serve children through age 12.
 For in-home care, there is no age limit.

 Q: Where is back-up care available?